This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 - Inventory control

-ERP software systems may include application modules for support,
+ERP software systems may include application modules to support,

 - Marketing